department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 > *"I get embarrassed when I don’t know what things mean when they are asked.
 It also makes me start questioning if I should be receiving these other things, and it gets me off track.
 Makes me want to look into those things" (p7)*.

-- RECOMMENDATION: Delete the text "from VBA" in the pension question (or if this must be kept in, write out "Veterans Benefits Administration") because it's confusing as is.
+- RECOMMENDATION: Delete the text "from VBA" in the pension question because it's confusing.
+Also, this wording didn't get approved by Content and will be removed because it goes against current Content standards.
+Potential revision: "Did you get a VA Veterans pension?”
 - RECOMMENDATION: Add more description to the "Aid and Attendance" and "Housebound allowance" pages and/or provide links to details because some Veterans don't know what they mean and want to understand before answering the question.

 Participants had different interpretations for the **dependents** question.
 Some said they would enter what they put on their income taxes, and others remembered this information incorrectly or might have been thinking of the VA's definition of dependents, which includes your spouse.